akejolin/some-rss-service/README.md

 # some-rss-service
 This api service will take a `rss-feed` url and fetch it, parse it and return the results into json format.
+Also extract episode info via mp3 files

 ## Getting started